textcreationpartnership/A00015/README.md

 ##Content Summary##

 #####Front#####
-GODS WARning to his people of England.
-BY THE GREAT OVERflowing of the VVaters or Floudes lately hap
+Gods vvarning to his people of England By the great ouer-flowing of the vvaters or floudes lately ha
 #####Body#####

-1. Gods Warning to his people of England.

-**Types of content**
+Gods vvarning to his people of England By the great ouer-flowing of the vvaters or floudes lately ha **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!